 If you’re looking for a new hobby that will keep you active and physically fit, and also allows you to compete head-to-head with others at any age, Jim Ploen recommends archery.
-Ploen, a three-time National Senior Games Gold Medalist archer, recently joined Growing Bolder on Twitch with a lesson full of beginner archery tips to teach people of all ages how to get started in the sport.
+Ploen, a three-time National Senior Games Gold Medalist archer, recently joined Growing Bolder with a lesson full of beginner archery tips to teach people of all ages how to get started in the sport.

 Here are his top seven beginner archery tips: